scientific-python/scientific-python.org/content/posts/introduction.md

 2021!**

-*This work is funded in part by the Gordon and Betty Moore Foundation through grant GBMF8599.*
+*This work is funded in part by the Gordon and Betty Moore Foundation through grant GBMF8599 to the University of California, Berkeley.*
 <!--more-->